 August 13th, 2019: AY MARIPOSA

 In August, we will screen recently released “Ay Mariposa”, a documentary that investigates the US-Mexico borderlands from both an environmental and social perspective.
 The film seeks to understand the effects the wall will have on ecosystems and communities, telling a story of habitat destruction and the migration of humans and butterflies.
 Read more about the issue HERE.
-Director, Krista Schlyer, and Filmmaker, Jenny Nichols, will join us for a Q&A discussion after the screening.
+Director, Krista Schlyer will join us for a Q&A discussion after the screening.

 July 29th, 2019: VOCES DEL MAR

 Image Credit: Eduardo Sorenson (Pew Charitable Trusts)

-Our July screening will feature Pew Charitable Trust documentary, “Voces Del Mar”.
+Our July screening featured Pew Charitable Trust documentary, “Voces Del Mar”.
 Narrated by world-renowned marine scientist, Dr. Sylvia Earle, this short film highlights how the indigenous Rapa Nui community of Easter Island came together to establish a marine protected area and long-term plan for responsible management of marine resources.
-Ashleigh Cirilla, Senior Manager for the Pew Bertarelli Ocean Legacy Project who oversees ongoing engagement with the people of Rapa Nui, will be joining us for a post-screening Q&A.
+Ashleigh Cirilla, Senior Manager for the Pew Bertarelli Ocean Legacy Project who oversees ongoing engagement with the people of Rapa Nui, joined us for a post-screening Q&A.